 for purchase info, click here

-Below are reviews, followed by honors and then links to interviews, podcasts and blog posts featuring us and the book.
+Below are honors, followed by reviews and press (with links to interviews, podcasts and blog posts).
 Thanks for popping by! 🙂

 Shelf-Awareness calls GREEN GREEN “pure inspiration”:

 “Green green/ fresh and clean./ Brown brown,/ dig the ground.”
 With a little digging, raking, planting and watering, a garden can grow just about anywhere–even in a cramped lot between city buildings.
 Green Green is husband-and-wife team Marie Lamba (What I Meant) and landscape architect Baldev Lamba’s ode to a greener world, gorgeously illustrated by Barcelonian Sonia Sánchez (Here I Am).

 The picture book opens with children frolicking in verdant meadows, butterflies and bees like confetti flung among them.
 With each passing page, though, the concrete and steel of a city encroaches, shrinking the “green green” to tiny spaces “in between.”
 The city is growing and the children are in danger of losing their green play spaces altogether… until they see the potential in a vacant lot: “Squirrel gray,/ pigeon blue,/ weeds and wildflowers,/ litter, too.”
 They ask the adults, “Brown brown,/ dig the ground?” and soon neighbors join together to create a beautiful community garden that pushes back against the gloomy gray of the city.